The BEST Kombucha Ratio for a Tasty Brew

 • Stevia, xylitol, artificial sweeteners

-Once you’ve made your tea and dissolved the sugar, it’s time to dilute it down further before adding your starter tea and SCOBY.
+Once you’ve made the tea and dissolved the sugar into it, it’s time to dilute it down further.
+If don’t do this, then your kombucha will be much too strong.
+Don’t add the starter tea and SCOBY just yet!

-• 1 Gallon (most common): Add 7 cups of cold water to your sugar-tea mixture.
+• 1 Gallon container (most common): Add 7 cups of cold water to your sugar tea mixture.

-• 2 Gallons: Add 14 cups of cold water to your sugar-tea mixture.
+• 2 Gallons container: Add 14 cups of cold water to your sugar-tea mixture.

-• 1 Cup: Add 9 oz of cold water to your sugar-tea mixture.
+• 1 Cup container: Add 9 oz of cold water to your sugar-tea mixture.

 • Well-water: You can use water straight from the tap.